 As before, non-EU citizens will need a work permit with a registered UK sponsor, which usually means an employer rather than a client, as many companies will be unwilling to take on that task for an independent contractor.
 Even so, if you change clients you also have to change sponsors for your work permit.

 If some aspect of Brexit retains the freedom to travel and work for EU citizens, those new rules are unlikely to be applied to non-EU citizens.
-There are ways to overcome this such as using an umbrella company registered in the UK to sponsor a work permit as a de facto employer.
+There are ways to overcome this such as using an umbrella company registered in the UK to sponsor a work permit.

 What About UK Contractors Who Want to Work in the EU?